Can a General Contractor Do Electrical Work?

 A general contractor should oversee all aspects of the construction project and hire licensed electricians as subcontractors who can carry out the electrical work so that local codes and standards may be met and safety and quality assured.
 Licensed electricians bring professional knowledge to the fore of the project, and working with licensed electricians helps a general contractor avoid expensive mistakes and even legal jeopardy.

-A licensed electrician is qualified and certified to do everything related to electrical work.
+A licensed electrician is qualified and certified to do everything related to electrical work, such as installation of electrical wiring, outlets, and lighting, repairing electrical systems, updating old setups, and maintaining safety compliance.
 They ensure safety, code adherence, and work quality, which a general contractor may only achieve with the same expertise.
 Here are some of the main reasons hiring a licensed electrician is essential:

 Code Compliance

-A licensed electrician knows and follows the latest electrical codes and laws.
-The work will be carried out in full compliance with legal requirements.
+A licensed electrician knows and complies with the most recent electrical codes and laws.
+The work will be conducted in full compliance with legal requirements.

 Safety